MisbahHaq/3D-Website/README.md

-# 3D Scrolling Image Website
+# CyberFiction - 3D Scrolling Image Website

 A simple website built with HTML, CSS, and JavaScript that features a 3D-looking image effect that moves when the user scrolls.